 The Trezor Safe 3 is a popular entry-level option that uses a CC EAL6+ certified Secure Element chip.
 It supports thousands of cryptocurrencies and allows you to send, receive, stake and trade your coins and tokens in Trezor Suite.

-The COLDCARD Mk4 is our pick as the best Bitcoin wallet in our best wallets guide.
-While it doesn’t have the same functionality and ease of use as Ledger wallets, it does offer a high level of security with its own microprocessor and two chips from different vendors.
+The COLDCARD Mk4 is our pick for the best Bitcoin wallet in our best wallets guide.
+While it doesn’t have the same functionality and ease of use as a Ledger wallet, it does offer a high level of security with its own microprocessor and two chips from different vendors.
 But it only supports Bitcoin, so it’s not suitable for holding multiple crypto assets.

 Check out our guide to the best hardware wallets for more information.